-Blair’s rubber linings have successfully protected such equipment as FGD scrubber units, chemical processing and storage tanks, rail road tankcars, sewage disposal units, food processing tanks, flanged pipes and fittings, electroplating equipment, separators, fans and fan housings, fume ducts and hundreds of other applications.
-These resilient protective rubber linings can be applied to steel, aluminum, and many other substrates.
+Blair's abrasion resistant rubber linings have successfully protected such equipment as FGD scrubber units, chemical processing and storage tanks, rail road tankcars, sewage disposal units, food processing tanks, flanged pipes and fittings, electroplating equipment, separators, fans and fan housings, fume ducts and hundreds of other applications.
+These resilient primary containment liners can be applied to steel, aluminum, and many other substrates.

 Blair's soft natural rubber tank linings provide superior resistance to abrasion and a variety of chemical services.
 Blair offers a wide range of natural rubber linings for chemical services including HCL and water treatment (FDA compliant) linings.